ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/javascript-support.js.markdown

 {PANEL: Examples}

-{NOTE: }

-This example shows a script that appends 100 entries to time series "HeartRates" in document "Users/john".
+* This example shows a script that appends 100 entries to time series "HeartRates" in document "Users/john".
   The script is passed to method [session.Advanced.Defer](../../../document-extensions/timeseries/client-api/session/patch).
   {CODE:nodejs js_support_1@documentExtensions\timeSeries\client-api\javascriptSupport.js /}

-{NOTE/}
-{NOTE: }

-This example shows a script that deletes time series "HeartRates" for documents that match the specified query.
+* This example shows a script that deletes time series "HeartRates" for documents that match the specified query.
   The script is passed to the [PatchByQueryOperation](../../../document-extensions/timeseries/client-api/operations/patch#patchbyqueryoperation)  operation.
   {CODE:nodejs js_support_2@documentExtensions\timeSeries\client-api\javascriptSupport.js /}

-{NOTE/}
 {PANEL/}

 ## Related articles